-Strokes are introduced from the simplest to the most difficult.
-Numbers are included because these are written differently around the world.
-Horizonal and vertical lines are taught first, followed by 2) diagonal lines, 3) combined horizonal,vertical and diagonal lines, 4) humps, 5) curves, and circles.
-The last two lessons can be taught as 2:00 letters (for students who read clocks) or as letters that begin with a the letter 'C'.
+Handwriting by Strokes introduces letters from the simplest to the most difficult.
+1) Horizonal and vertical lines are taught first, followed by 2) diagonal lines, 3) combined horizonal,vertical and diagonal lines, 4) humps, 5) curves, and circles.
+The last two lessons can be taught as 2 o'clock letters (using a clock) or as letters that begin with a the letter 'C'.
 Emphasize the up to 12 o'clock (to the middle) and around movement for these letters.
-These seven lessons quickly teach all English letters and numbers can be learned in 7 lessons.
+These seven lessons quickly teach all English letters and numbers.

 All ages of students benefit greatly from this instruction.
-Students who write with a different script (Arabic, Thai, Chinese) quickly acquire English handwriting.
-Students with limited or interrupted formal education (SLIFE) develop handwriting skills slowly and require more practice time.
+Literate students, who write in their first language, quickly acquire English handwriting.
+Students with limited or interrupted formal education (SLIFE) develop handwriting skills slower and require more practice time.
 They often need to develop their fine motor muscles and coordination to write correctly and comfortably.

-One lesson per day allows literate writers to practice their handwriting skills.
+One lesson (one line) per day allows literate students time to practice their handwriting skills.
 SLIFE and nonliterate students may need a day or more for each lesson.
-After learning all the letters and numbers, students should practice the uppercase, lowercase, and combined letters.
-Tall lowercase letters (b, d, f, h, k, l, t)and letters with descenders (g, j, p, q, y) often need to be emphasized.
-Pangrams, sentences which include all 26 letters, are excellent for reinforcement.
+After learning all the letters and numbers, students should practice writing all the uppercase letters in the alphabetic order, then the lowercase letters, and lastly the uppercase and lowercase combined.
+Practice all the full height lowercase letters and all the descenders.
+Pangrams, sentences which include all 26 letters, are also excellent for reinforcement.
 (The quick brown fox jumps over the lazy dog.)